linda-seiter/cmsc115_2252/week3/week3_lesson.md

 **100% branch coverage** means every branch is executed by at least one test.
 For each decision point, at least one test executes the `true` branch and at least one test executes the `false` branch.

-We'll revise the test cases to include the decision point branch.
 For the `BuggyExample2` class, 100% branch coverage is achieved by adding a second test to cover the `false` branch.

 | Test | Input | Expected Output   | Actual Output    | Path       | num % 2 == 0 | Status |
 | ---- | ----- | ----------------- | ---------------- | ---------- | ------------ | ------ |